okanaydin/okanaydin.github.io/index.md

 ## Welcome

-Hi, I am Okan AYDIN.
+I am Okan AYDIN.
 I live in Istanbul.
 First year I studied at Beykoz University on Mobile Technology.
 And second year I switched to the university and started at okan University.
 After 2 years I switched to the Isik University by Vertical Transition Exam(DGS).